+35725368683

 Warm climate

 The climate is warm, with mild and short winters.
-Expect some heavy rainfall and cold during January and February; other than that, the weather is usually very good.
+Expect some heavy rainfall and cold weather in January and February, when temperatures are generally 16–17 °C (61–63 °F) during the day and 6–9 °C (43–48 °F) at night.
+Other than that, the weather is usually very good.
 There are about 340 days of sunshine a year.

 Laid-back lifestyle